 - Do any of them need to happen before I can do another task?
 I call these pre-requisits

 - When am I most likely to actually do the task?
 Day/time of day, anything relevant.

-- Can any of them be done while I’m doing something I like do? (like Netflix lol)
+- Can I combine any task with something I like to do? (like Netflix lol)

 So, from my list, lets take a few examples for clarity.

 Once you’ve got all of this down, we move on to organizing.